hallzy/tv-show-notification/README.md

 `var auto_update_check = false` Means that the script will never automatically check for updates for you.
 So you will need to manually run the `check_for_updates` function in order to get updates.

+### var branch_to_check_for_updates

+NOTE: This variable has NO effect if `auto_update_check` is set to `false`

+This variable tells the script what branch to check for updates.
+It will use this to see if any new commits have come in since the last time the update function was run.

+#### Default

+The default setting is `"master"`.

+#### Possible Values:

+`var branch_to_check_for_updates = "master"`

+`var branch_to_check_for_updates = "testing"`

+`var branch_to_check_for_updates = "dev"`

+### var api_token

+NOTE: This variable has NO effect if `auto_update_check` is set to `false`

+This variable holds the value of your Github API Token which will ONLY be used for the purpose of checking for updates.
+The Github API does not require a token, but you will be subject to rate limiting if you don't.
+As a result, if you do not provide a token to this script, you may find that you get errors in your script because the API didn't return anything.
+That being said, it is up to you whether or not you want to provide a token.
+The script will work whether you provide a token or leave the string empty.

+#### How to Get a Token?

+First, you need a Github Account.
+If you do not have one, then register for one.
+Once you have an account:

+1. Login
+2. Click your profile picture in the top right corner of the page
+3. Select `Settings` from the drop down
+4. In the left pane select `Developer Settings`
+5. In the left pane select `Personal Access Tokens`
+6. Click `Generate new token`
+7. Give a description for the token.
+8. Below that are scopes.
+We do NOT need any of them, so leave them all unchecked and click `Generate Token`

+The next page shows the token.
+Use this as your token.
+Note that you will never be able to see that token again, so copy it there and put it into the script right away.
+If you lose the token somehow that is not big deal.
+Just generate a new one with the above steps and delete your old token.

+#### Default

+The default setting is `""` which means that NO token will be used

+#### Possible Values:

+`var branch_to_check_for_updates = ""`

+If `123456` is your token:

+`var branch_to_check_for_updates = "123456"`

 ## Questions